Rosuav/MustardMine/README.md

     The more work there is of mine, the less there is of yours.
     -- The Duchess (attrib)

+Source code for https://mustard-mine.herokuapp.com/ and also available for individual deployment as desired.

 TODO:

 * Connect to Discord?